Abby Enevoldsen

 Vijay Fisch

-Vijay (he/him) is a sophomore in the Faculty of Computing and Data Science (CDS) pursuing a BS in Data Science and a minor in economics.
+Vijay (he/him) is a student in the Faculty of Computing and Data Science (CDS) pursuing a BS in Data Science and a minor in economics.
 He has been attending IOC events since his freshman year at BU and is excited about the opportunity to get more involved.
 He enjoys exploring interdisciplinary approaches to problem-solving around […]

 Martin Fiszbein